Bhupesh-V/til/Git/how-to-undo-anything-in-git.md

 ```bash
 git reset --merge ORIG_HEAD
 ```
-Reference `ORIG_HEAD` points to the original from before the merge.
+Reference `ORIG_HEAD` points to the original commit before the merge.
 So we are just reseting that

 **When you pushed the merge commit**